Bill Drummond: 1980s: A&R man & solo recording artist

-1987–1992: The Justified Ancients of Mu Mu, The Timelords and The KLF
+1987–1992: The Justified Ancients of Mu Mu, The Timelords and the KLF

 While out walking on New Year's Day 1987, Drummond formulated a plan to make a hip-hop record.
 However, "I wasn't brave enough to go and do it myself", he said. "...although I can play the guitar, and I can knock out a few things on the piano, I knew nothing, personally, about the technology.
-And, I thought, I knew Jimmy [Cauty], I knew he was a like spirit, we share similar tastes and backgrounds in music and things.
+And, I thought, I knew Jimmy, I knew he was a like spirit, we share similar tastes and backgrounds in music and things.
 So I phoned him up that day and said 'Let's form a band called The Justified Ancients of Mu-Mu'.
 And he knew exactly, to coin a phrase, 'where I was coming from'".

 Drummond and Cauty (who Drummond had signed to Food/WEA as a member of Brilliant) released their first single, The Justified Ancients of Mu Mu's "All You Need Is Love", in March 1987.
 This was followed by an album – 1987 (What the Fuck Is Going On?) – in June of the same year, and a high-profile copyright dispute with ABBA and the Mechanical-Copyright Protection Society.
 A second album – Who Killed The JAMs?, also the last album under the Justified Ancients of Mu Mu (The JAMs) name, was released in February 1988.

 Later in 1988, Drummond and Cauty released a 'novelty' pop single, "Doctorin' the Tardis" as The Timelords.
 The song reached number one in the UK Singles Chart on 12 June, and charted highly in Australia and New Zealand.
 On the back of this success, the duo self-published a book, The Manual (How to Have a Number One the Easy Way).

-In late 1988, the duo and released their first singles under the moniker The KLF, "Burn the Bastards" and "Burn the Beat" (both taken from the JAMs' last album).
+In late 1988, the duo and released their first singles under the moniker the KLF, "Burn the Bastards" and "Burn the Beat" (both taken from the JAMs' last album).
 (From late 1987, Drummond and Cauty's independent record label had been named "KLF Communications".)
-As The KLF, Drummond and Cauty would amass fame and fortune.
+As the KLF, Drummond and Cauty would amass fame and fortune.
 "What Time Is Love?" – a signature song which they would revisit and revitalise several times in the coming years – saw its first release in July 1988, and its success spawned an album, The "What Time Is Love?"
 Story, in September 1989.